BesenbacherLab/lionheart/remap/README.md

 # Remap to hg38

-In case you have hg19 data, we include the settings we use to map to hg38 from bam files.
-(TODO Add for fastq)
+In case you have hg19 data, we include the settings we used to map to hg38 from bam/fastq files.

 ## Installation